zombie/TypeScript-DOM-lib-generator/README.md

 > For example, removing a browser-specific section of code

-- Do the remove objects or fields show up in [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data)?
+- Do the removed objects or fields show up in [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data)?
 If so, are they marked as deprecated?
 - Does an internet search for the fields show results in blogs/recommendations?
 - When was the deprecation (this can be hard to find) but was it at least 2 years ago if so?